pmdp/ownline/README.md

-*Ownline* is a way to manage on-demand and automatic **authorized accesses** to **private services** running within a local home/office network (**LAN**).
+*Ownline* is a way to manage on-demand and automatic **authorized connections** to **private services** running within a local home/office network (**LAN**).

 Does this by using forwarding techniques at different levels of the OSI model, ***port forwarding*** at the transport layer and ***reverse proxy*** at the application layer.
-By configuring the necessary rules with either of these two techniques, we gain access to a particular service within the LAN from the outside WAN. *Ownline* abstracts these concepts and associates each of these "rules" to **ephemeral** user **sessions**, which are linked to a public IP to allow access and a TCP/UDP port of the router to send requests to.
-In this way, we get **temporary** and **IP authenticated** access to private services within the LAN from anywhere on the internet.
+By configuring the necessary rules with either of these two techniques, we gain access to a particular services within the LAN from the outside (WAN). *Ownline* abstracts these concepts and associates each of these "rules" to **ephemeral** user **sessions**, which are linked to a public IP to allow access and a TCP/UDP port of the router to send requests to.
+In this way, we get **temporary** and **IP authenticated** access to private services from anywhere on the internet.

-Takes care of creating and updating sessions periodically in order to have constant and transparent access to desired services.
-It does this by obtaining the trusted IP of a user and sending it to ownline from time to time.
+Also takes care of creating and updating sessions periodically in order to have constant and transparent access to desired services.
+It does this by obtaining the user trusted IP and sending it to ownline from time to time.
 Explained below in *"Automatic session update"*.

 ## Routing methods:

-* [Port forwarding](https://en.wikipedia.org/wiki/Port_forwarding): runs iptables rules directly on the router's firewall to open a NAT forwarding rule from the trusted public IP/port to the LAN IP/port.
+* [Port forwarding](https://en.wikipedia.org/wiki/Port_forwarding): Runs iptables rules directly on the router's firewall to open NAT port forwarding from the trusted public IP/port to the private LAN IP/port.
 Sample: `iptables -t nat -I PREROUTING -s <trusted_ip>/32 -p tcp -m tcp --dport <port_dst> -j DNAT --to-destination <ip_dst>:<port_dst_lan>`.
-* [Reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy): creates web services in [nginx](https://www.nginx.com/), which route (proxy) to other web services on the LAN, also needs to run a new firewall rule to open the service port at the router for the specific source IP.
-One advantage is to be able to use a single point of termination of the web encryption and diferent sub-domains for each service, like:  `service_name.domain.com`.
+* [Reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy): Creates web services in [nginx](https://www.nginx.com/), which route (proxy) to other web services on the LAN, also needs to run a new firewall rule to open the service port at the router for the specific source IP.
+One advantage is to be able to use a single point of termination of the web encryption and diferent sub-domains for each service, like: `https://service_name.domain.com:9999`.

 ## Modules

 Ownline is divided into 4 parts or modules (go to each repo for more info):

-* **[ownline-core](https://github.com/pmdp/ownline-core)**: Python daemon that uses asyncio.
-Creates the necessary rules to access LAN services, runs on the router, executes two services:
+* **[ownline-core](https://github.com/pmdp/ownline-core)**: Python daemon that uses [asyncio](https://docs.python.org/3/library/asyncio.html).
+Creates the necessary rules to access LAN services, runs on the router, executes two separated services:

   - **CMD**: Server that receives commands via SSL sockets responsible for creating or deleting sessions (port forwarding or web proxy rules).